G01d3nW01f/dirty_sock/README.md

 # dirty_sock
-when you checked suid settings binary with find command that's showed  "/usr/bin/snap"..... just then is chance for try use this script
+if you search suid setted binary with the "find" command and then showed to "/usr/bin/snap" just then You got the chance to use this script yeah